framedsc/Sitesource/markdown/PhotographyGuides/basics.md

 ### The subject
 Define a main subject
 :	One key aspect of interesting shots is that they usually have a main subject (only shots where the absence of a subject is the goal don't have one obviously).
-If you can't answer the question "what is the main subject", you might want to introduce one, as the subject is what the shot is all about.
+If you can't answer the question "**what is the main subject?**", you might want to introduce one, as the subject is what the shot is all about.

 Avoid multiple subjects
 :	In general the viewer should have a clear idea what the subject is of your shot.
 If you have multiple subjects, the shot might get confusing to look at: if a shot